-As a member of the university community, you have a responsibility to report of all forms of sexual misconduct and gender based violence that you hear of or witness.
+As a member of the university community, you have a responsibility to report all forms of sexual misconduct and gender based violence that are directly reported to you or that you witness.

 Title IX of the Education Amendments of 1972 requires us to provide a prompt and equitable resolution for all complaints of sexual misconduct and gender based violence.
 Our response should end the behavior, remedy its effects and prevent its recurrence while providing student with support and resources.

 If you witness or hear of an incident of sexual misconduct or gender based violence you should complete the report linked above.
 This document will be sent to our Title IX coordinator.

 Examples might include: sexual harassment, sexual exploitation, non-consensual sexual contact, non-consensual sexual intercourse, relationship violence, stalking, bullying and hazing.

 Christine M. Pickel, Attorney at Law